 Because dental implants are not only expensive but also involve drilling the jaw bone so as to screw the artificial teeth into position, it’s not meant for everyone.
 People who do not want dental implants, have weak dental structure, or have advanced age and their jaw bones cannot withstand drilling are likely to use dentures.
 Dentures are artificial replacement of teeth attached to artificial gum tissues.

 There are two types of dentures: partial dentures and complete dentures.

-In the event you do not loose all your teeth and your remaining teeth are not strong enough to hold a bridge, your dentures Prosthodontist will recommend partial dentures for you.
-Partial dentures are simply a number of artificial teeth held in position by a clasp which properly fits onto adjacent natural teeth.
+In the event you do not loose all your teeth and your remaining teeth are not strong enough to hold a bridge, your Prosthodontist will recommend partial dentures for you.
+Partial dentures are simply a number of artificial teeth held in position by a clasp that properly fits onto adjacent natural teeth.

 Also referred to as false teeth, complete dentures are recommended to people who have lost all their natural teeth.
 They are removable and held in place through suction.
-Complete dentures are grouped into two; Immediate complete dentures and conventional complete dentures.
+Complete dentures are grouped into two: immediate complete dentures and conventional complete dentures.
 If you have lost a majority of your teeth and will use dentures, your cosmetic dentist will first have to extract all the remaining teeth and broken teeth from your dental sockets.
 Your gums and dental tissues will have to heal before the dentures are inserted.
 Your oral surgeon will have a discussion with you on the most suitable complete denture for you to use.